Frolanta/youtube-kodi-webinterface/README.md

  - Search videos and playlists on Youtube and add them to your Kodi's playlist.
  - Manage your video playlist (remove and goto item).
  - Volume control, play, pause, stop, clear playlist and open player.
+ - Video added from Youtube Application will show up correctly.

 Try in local:
  - You need nodejs and npm installed to try it in local